-For security reasons, DIR-615S with default settings cannot connect to the Internet.
+Clients connected to the router with default settings do not have access to the Internet.
 To get started, please set your own password used to access the web-based interface and, if needed, configure other settings recommended by your ISP.

 Start a web browser (see the Before You Begin section, page 17).
-In the address bar of the web browser, enter the domain name of the router (by default, dlinkrouter.local) with a dot at the end and press the Enter key.
+In the address bar of the web browser, enter the domain name2 of the router (by default, dlinkrouter.local) with a dot at the end and press the Enter key.
 Also you can enter the IP address of the device (by default, 192.168.0.1).

-Figure 23.
-Connecting to the web-based interface of the DIR-615S device.
+Figure 22.
+Connecting to the web-based interface of the DIR-843 device.